shakilmith/documentaion/jpa/codeinjar/first-jpa-application/index.md

 First of all, using the following command to build a maven hello world project

 ```
-$ mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
+$ mvn archetype:generate -DgroupId=com.company -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false

 ```

 Tutorial: [Create Your First Maven Application](https://javaforbackend.com/first-maven-application)

-Now, open your project in your favourite ide, in my case I will use intellij ide.
+Now, open your project in your favourite ide, in my case I will use Intellij Ide.

 How to import projects in your favourite ides: